lukasfri/xmlity/xmlity-derive/src/ser/Serialize.md

 <code>String</code>
 </td>
 <td>
+The namespace of the element, defined as a string.
+This is exclusive with <code>namespace_expr</code>.
+If none of these are specified, the absence of a namespace is assumed.
 Must be a valid namespace string.
-Exclusive with `namespace_expr`.
 </td>
 </tr>
 <!--=================================================-->